No topic

 • Policies are flexible and customisable

-• You need to be under 70 when you first apply, which is lower than other insurers
+• You need apply before turning 70, which is lower than other insurers

 • Complex claims can take a while to pay out